Looking for Stocks with Positive Earnings Momentum? Check Out These 2 Consumer Discretionary Names

 The core of the ESP model is comparing the Most Accurate Estimate to the Zacks Consensus Estimate, where the resulting percentage difference between the two equals the Expected Surprise Prediction.
 The Zacks Rank is also factored into the ESP metric to better help find companies that appear poised to top their next bottom-line consensus estimate, which will hopefully help lift the stock price.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Deckers (DECK) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $9.73 a share one day away from its upcoming earnings release on February 2, 2023.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+AMC Entertainment (AMC) earns a #3 (Hold) right now and its Most Accurate Estimate sits at -$0.16 a share, just 28 days from its upcoming earnings release on March 7, 2023.

-By taking the percentage difference between the $9.73 Most Accurate Estimate and the $9.48 Zacks Consensus Estimate, Deckers has an Earnings ESP of +2.62%.
-Investors should also know that DECK is one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the -$0.16 Most Accurate Estimate and the -$0.20 Zacks Consensus Estimate, AMC Entertainment has an Earnings ESP of +18.65%.
+Investors should also know that AMC is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-DECK is one of just a large database of Consumer Discretionary stocks with positive ESPs.
-Another solid-looking stock is Las Vegas Sands (LVS).
+AMC is just one of a large group of Consumer Discretionary stocks with a positive ESP figure.
+Nike (NKE) is another qualifying stock you may want to consider.

-Slated to report earnings on April 26, 2023, Las Vegas Sands holds a #2 (Buy) ranking on the Zacks Rank, and it's Most Accurate Estimate is $0.19 a share 84 days from its next quarterly update.
+Slated to report earnings on March 20, 2023, Nike holds a #2 (Buy) ranking on the Zacks Rank, and it's Most Accurate Estimate is $0.54 a share 41 days from its next quarterly update.

-For Las Vegas Sands, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.15 is +27.91%.
+The Zacks Consensus Estimate for Nike is $0.51, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +6.3%.

-DECK and LVS' positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+Because both stocks hold a positive Earnings ESP, AMC and NKE could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported